3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/intro-to-angular.md

 ##### &#x1F535; YOU DO

-Connect the HomeController to your view and render `homeCtrl.awesome`
+Connect the HomeController to your view and render `home.awesome`

 <br>